Reflecting on your role

 Preparing for appraisal

 Every separate place where you work has a duty to supervise and support you in your role there.
 If you have a portfolio career, involving multiple employers or organisations, you may be subject to some form of local ‘appraisal’ or performance review.
 Where this happens, we recommend that your appraisal portfolio should include a signed-off summary of that discussion and outputs and any reflective notes on them, rather than the original supporting information.
-You should not be appraised twice on the same material, but you should discuss your reflections on the outcomes of such as review at your main appraisal.
+You should not be appraised twice on the same material, but you should discuss your reflections on the outcomes of such a review at your main appraisal.

 If part of your scope of practice is not appraised elsewhere, the GMC requires the six elements of supporting information described in their guidance and reflections about that part of your practice to be shared in the portfolio and discussed in the main medical appraisal for revalidation before a positive revalidation recommendation can be made.
+You may find our GPwER annual review template valuable in demonstrating how you stay up to date in an extended role.

 Your appraiser is trained to provide a whole scope of practice appraisal for any type of work that you may undertake which requires a UK licence to practise.
 If your medical appraiser for revalidation suggests that they are unable to provide a whole scope of practice appraisal, you should discuss this with your RO as soon as possible.